Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 <br>
 <pre class="cblock">
 M409 K"move.axes" F"f"   ; report all frequently-changing properties of all axes
-M409 K"move.axes[0] F"v,n,d4"  ; report all properties of the first axis, including values not normally reported, to a maximum depth of 4
+M409 K"move.axes[0]" F"v,n,d4"  ; report all properties of the first axis, including values not normally reported, to a maximum depth of 4
-M409 K"move.axes.homed"  ; for all axes, report whether it is homed M409 K"#move.axes"     ; report the number of axes
+M409 K"move.axes[].homed"  ; for all axes, report whether it is homed M409 K"#move.axes"     ; report the number of axes
 M409 F"v"          ; report the whole object model to the default depth
 </pre>